Search results for:

 If you prefer to use firewalld with SELinux and not csf, the instructions are below:

-To set SELinux to permanently enforcing so that SELinux polices are enforced, modify the /etc/selinux/config configuration file using your favorite text editor and set this to enforcing as seen below and save these changes.
+Set SELinux to enforce permanently so that SELinux policies are enforced, modify the /etc/selinux/config configuration file using your favorite text editor, and set this to enforce as seen below and save these changes.

 # useradd [options] [user_name]

 Use useradd –help to see the options to replace in [options] above and replace [user_name] with the username you would like to create.

 # passwd [user_name]

 Replace [user_name] above with the username.